Saturday, February 23, 2013

 Sabah College CNY Open House 2013

-Attending the Sabah College CNY Open House on 22.2.2013 was the first activity I participated after being "pressured" to join as a member of OSCA (Old Sabah Collegians Association) in late 2012.
-I have to say "pressured" because it was not my desire and intention to be associated with an institution that has changed its original character which upholds the noble ideals of being a learning centre for all irrespective of creed and colour.
+Attending the Sabah College Chinese New Year (CNY) Open House on 22.2.2013 was the very first activity I participated in after being “pressured” into joining the Old Sabah Collegians Association (OSCA) in late 2012.
+I use the word “pressured” deliberately, because truth be told, it was never my original desire or intention to associate myself again with an institution that, in my eyes, had long deviated from its founding ideals - those noble principles of being a true centre of learning for all, irrespective of creed or colour.

-Photo below : Left - the Principal in her welcoming speech and right - Datuk Ir.
-Hiew Thien Choi, guest of honour, an ex-Sabah Collegian and (also the ex-boss of this writer in his JKR days) reminiscing the glorious days of the college.
-He was a 6th former during the 1960's.
+Photo below: Top - the Principal delivering her welcoming speech; Middle - Datuk Ir.
+Hiew Thien Choi, guest of honour, a proud ex-Sabah Collegian (and incidentally my former superior during my JKR days), reminiscing about the glorious days of the College.
+He was himself a Sixth Former in the 1960s.

 Students performed a modern version of ribbon dance.
 It's heartening to see non-Chinese doing a Chinese dance!

-The current Principal, Hajah Nuinda Hj Alias with ex-teacher, Puan Penny Lim (the writer;s wife) at her right.
-Puan Penny taught English in Sabah College from 1979 – 1986.
+The current Principal, Hajah Nuinda Hj Alias with ex-teacher, Puan Penny Lim (my wife) at her right.
+Puan Penny taught English in Sabah College from 1979 - 1986.

 No comments: